Hellraiser (song)

 "Hellraiser" is a song written by Ozzy Osbourne, Zakk Wylde, and Lemmy Kilmister.
 It was recorded by Osbourne for his 1991 album No More Tears and also by Motörhead for their 1992 March ör Die album.
 Motörhead's version was released as a single.

 Ozzy Osbourne version

 The song appeared in the first trailer for Painkiller.
 It was also used as entrance music by the professional wrestling tag team The Hell Raisers (Hawk Warrior and Power Warrior) in New Japan Pro-Wrestling.
+It is also featured in Grand Theft Auto: San Andreas.